 Squirrel Handprint Art

-Draw an outline of a squirrel on a sheet of paper.
-Kids can color the squirrel leaving the tail untouched.
-Paint your kids’ hands with brown paint, and stamp their handprints onto the sheet of paper to fill the space of the squirrel’s tail.
+Draw an outline of a squirrel on a sheet of colored paper. and cut the squirrel shape, leaving the tail untouched.

 Squirrel Sponge Art